Due to COVID-19 delivery & assembly of orders might get delayed.

 1. Start with saddle soap water – Saddle soap is a leather cleaning soap.
 If you don’t have one of these, you can use a mild soap and warm water.
 This solution helps get rid of light stains and general clean-up.

-1. Dry thoroughly to avoid mildew – After wiping your leather sofa cover with soap water and removing tough stains, make sure you dry it thoroughly with a soft cloth.
+1. Dry thoroughly to avoid mildew – After wiping your leather sofa cover with soap and water and removing tough stains, make sure you dry it thoroughly with a soft cloth.
 If the leather furniture remains damp, chances are mildew will begin to appear.

 How Do You Clean and Moisturize Leather Furniture?

+Moisturizing your leather furniture from time to time will help extend its life and make it look fresh.
+Moisturizing helps leather and prevents cracks from appearing.
 While there are so many products in the market that you can choose from, coconut oil is one of the best conditioners/moisturizers for your modern leather sofa.

-• Clean your sofa with soap and water
+• Clean your sofa with soap and water.

-• Dry it thoroughly with a soft cloth
+• Dry it thoroughly with a soft cloth.

-• Make sure that you are using a thin layer and not too much coconut oil, since too much coconut oil can harden in colder temperatures
+• Make sure that you are using a thin layer and not too much coconut oil, since too much coconut oil can harden in colder temperatures.

-• Buff it well till the leather soaks all the oil in, and let it air dry
+• Buff it well till the leather soaks all the oil in, and let it air dry.

-• A thin layer of coconut oil also provides some water resistance, so it is certainly a moisturizing product to consider
+• A thin layer of coconut oil also provides some water resistance, so it is certainly a moisturizing product to consider.

 Conclusion